Kuldeepagrahari/Kuldeepagrahari/README.md

 **SDE-1 · Backend Engineer · Full Stack Engineer**

-🏙️ &nbsp;Open to onsite in &nbsp;**Bengaluru · Hyderabad · Mumbai · Delhi NCR · Pune · Gurugram · Noida · Chennai**
+🏙️ &nbsp;Open to onsite — **Bengaluru · Hyderabad · Mumbai · Delhi NCR · Pune · Noida · Chennai**
 <br/>
 🌐 &nbsp;Open to **remote** and **hybrid** · Will relocate anywhere in India for the right role
 <br/>